San Francisco Festivals and Events in May

 Potrero Stage, 1695 18th St., 415-992-6677

-PlayGround, San Francisco’s incubator for a new generation of playwrights, caps off its season with the Bay Area’s largest celebration of new works for the stage – the annual PlayGround Festival of New Works.
+PlayGround, San Francisco’s incubator for a new generation of playwrights, caps off its season with the Bay Area’s largest celebration of new works for the stage and screen – the annual PlayGround Festival of New Works.

 Uncorked – The San Francisco Wine Festival

 Ghirardelli Square, 415-775-5500

 Enjoy tastings from a variety of Bay Area wineries and experience the ambience of the waterfront and entertainment throughout Ghirardelli Square and along Beach Street.

 Spring Wine Pour

 Head to Pier 39 for an evening of wine, music and fun; enjoy wine tastings, light bites, exclusive discounts and live museum and entertainment from 4-8 p.m.
 Tickets are $20 (online) and a portion of ticket sales will benefit Aquarium of the Bay’s free conservation education programs.
 Buy a PIER 39 Attraction Pass.